 Sand Processing and Recovery Systems

-The Process Engineers high capacity water clarifier/thickener separates fine particle solids (typically passing 200 mesh/74 micron or finer) by adding a treatment polymer to the incoming slurry from a cyclone, screw classifier, sand classifier and/or storm water.
+- Process Engineers manufactures high capacity water clarifiers which separate fine particle solids (typically passing 200 mesh/74 micron or finer) by adding a treatment polymer to the incoming slurry from a cyclone, screw classifier, sand classifier and/or storm water.
 The polymer attaches to the solids in the slurry causing them to clump together and gain enough mass to drop out of solution via gravity.
 The mud settles to the bottom of the tank and is raked to the center where a thickening cone maximizes slurry density before being pumped out.
 As the solids settle out, a rising current of clean water is collected in an overflow weir (can be cleaner than 50 NTU depending on application).
 These systems recycle over 90% of the water in the system for future use.

-Process Engineers have some of the largest capacity clarifiers in the country -- 100' diameter and 23,000 gpm.
+Process Engineers has manufactured several of the largest clarifiers in the sand processing industry - up to 100' diameter and 23,000 gpm.